MajesticKhan/Reinforcement-Learning/BeautifulBlueSquare/README.md

 ### Objective:

 There is a beautiful blue square who is trying its hardest to avoid the stinky green bars.
-The green bars are moving towards the agent whose actions are going left or right, or do nothing.
+The green bars are moving towards the agent whose actions are going left, right, or do nothing.

 ### Folder structure